How to Master Weekly Planning Even if You’re Chronically Overwhelmed

 Not all tasks are created equal.
 Weekly planning empowers you to identify your most important priorities, ensuring you allocate time and energy where it matters most.

 By distinguishing between urgent and important tasks, you can avoid getting sidetracked by less critical activities and focus on what truly moves the needle.
-This approach also helps you set achievable goals and track your progress, leading to a sense of accomplishment and motivation.
+This approach also helps you set achievable goals and track progress, creating a sense of accomplishment and motivation.

 3) Improves time management and reduces overwhelm